 At the beginning of each year, I always start with place value.
 When you consider regrouping, multi-digit multiplication, or any dealing with decimals… Place Value is the foundation from which you build upon.
-So it’s crucial that the foundation is strong, and that any gaps or misunderstandings are identified and corrected quickly.
-In order for students to have good number sense, they must have a concrete understanding of place value that goes beyond the surface.

 According to Sherman, Richardson, and Yard, “Place value is perhaps the most fundamental concept embedded in the elementary and middle school mathematics curriculum.”

 When so much is riding on a foundational concept, you could say the activities you use to introduce, explain, or let students explore are just as important.

 Not to mention these activities are often some of the first that you introduce to your class depending on your curriculum map and it’s important to start the year off “right!”
 Below I will share some of my favorite digital and printable activities for teaching place value, as well as a Place Value FREEBIE!
-Do me a favor, and leave your favorites in the comments!

 1. Place Value Match Up: Mystery Picture Tangrams (Digital & Printable Versions)

-Keep Reading for Free Mystery Picture Sample
+Free Mystery Picture TANGRAM Sample

-These are so much fun!
-Each puzzle includes both a digital version completed through Google Slides and a printable version.
+Each puzzle includes both a digital version that can be completed through Google Slides and a printable version.
 When using the printable version students will cut out the tangram pieces and manipulate the pieces by hand.

 Available Place Value Mystery Puzzles: